home2026-06-19T15:26:39+00:00

 Godly Play and Youth Group End-of-Year Celebration

-We can’t wait to see you on Trinity Sunday, May 31, 2026, when we celebrate the Godly Play and Youth Group young people with an end of the year celebration during Morning Prayer.
+We can’t wait to see you on Trinity Sunday, May 31, 2026, when we recognize the Godly Play and Youth Group young people with an end of the year celebration during Morning Prayer.

 Diocesan Youth Minister Heather Campbell will be with us to preach.
 The Prayers of the People will focus on the burgeoning faith, formation and fellowship of St. Tim’s youth.
 Additionally, the adult participants will be recognized.